By George Nikolopoulos, Regional Sales Manager

-Carbopol® is a registered trademark of The Lubrizol Corporation for a family of polymers that are used as thickeners, suspending agents and stabilizers.
-They are utilized in a wide variety of personal care products, pharmaceuticals and household cleaners.
+Admix has been mixing Carbopol, a polymer used as a thickener, suspending agent and stabilizer, for decades.
+Carbopol is utilized in a wide variety of personal care products, pharmaceuticals and household cleaners.
 Most Carbopol polymers are high molecular weight acrylic acid chains, usually crosslinked, and are available as powders or liquids.

 The typical powder is very light and fluffy, forming clouds of airborne dust if not handled carefully.
 It tends to float on water, requiring a good vortex to wet out.
 Once wet, it swells quickly creating high viscosity.
 Different varieties produce varying viscosities, but most are used below 1% concentration.
 The crosslinked polymers are not actually water soluble, but swell into hydrated spheres that give the product its rheological properties.

-Admix can help provide solutions to these mixing challenges.
-Our high shear Rotosolver top entry mixer is widely used to disperse these materials quickly, eliminating clumps without damaging the polymer with overshear.
+As with gums, Carbopol form fisheyes if not mixed correctly.
+The Rotosolver is a top entry high shear mixer that is widely used to disperse these materials quickly, eliminating clumps without damaging the polymer with overshear.